25 Top-Rated Tourist Attractions in Washington State

 Alongside the encompassing Bavarian theme of this tourist town comes several annual festivals.
 Perhaps one of the most spirited is the annual Christmas Lighting Festival, where the nighttime streets transform into something of a surreal snow globe scene.

-Outdoor recreation is also a main draw to Leavenworth.
+Outdoor recreation is also a primary draw to Leavenworth.
 Craggy Cascade mountains backdrop the town to the west, with iconic destinations like the Icicle Gorge and Alpine Lakes Wilderness nearby.
 These mountain playgrounds comprise several of Leavenworth's best hiking trails, including the world-famous Enchantments Thru-Hike.

 Read More: